-The BBC will only send you emails or otherwise contact you for marketing purposes, or to promote new services, activities or content where you have agreed to this.
-Where you have agreed to receive these communications, we may personalise the message content based upon any information you have provided to us and your use of BBC Online.
+The BBC will only send you marketing emails or contact you on BBC platforms where you have agreed to this.
+We may personalise the message content based upon any information you have provided to us and your use of BBC platforms.

 8. Will the BBC share my personal information with anyone else?

-We will keep your information within the BBC except where disclosure is required or permitted by law (for example to government bodies and law enforcement agencies, including for child protection reasons) or as described in this section and section 9 below.
+We will keep your information within the BBC except where disclosure is required or permitted by law (for example to government bodies and law enforcement agencies, including for child protection reasons) or as described in this section and section 9.

 We may share your information across the public service and its commercial subsidiaries, such as BBC Worldwide, where this is necessary to provide you with a service you have requested, for example, when you register outside the UK or where you register to purchase content from BBC Store.

-Generally, we will use your information within the BBC and will only share it outside the BBC where you have requested it or given your consent, for example if you choose to share content via social media.
-However, sometimes the BBC uses third parties to process your information on our behalf, for example to provide services or analysis.
+Generally, we will use your information within the BBC and will only share it outside the BBC where you have requested it or given your consent.
+However, we may share with third party sites (e.g. Facebook, Google, Instagram, Snapchat and Twitter) some data, with appropriate security measures, to show you relevant advertising on third party sites, as set out in section 7.
+Sometimes the BBC uses third parties to process your information on our behalf, for example to provide services or analysis.
 The BBC requires these third parties to comply strictly with its instructions and the BBC requires that they do not use your personal information for their own business purposes, unless you have explicitly consented to the use of your personal information in this way.

-We may share your personal information internally (i.e. with other BBC divisions) for example, to check your details against the TV Licensing database.
+We may share your personal information internally (i.e. with other BBC divisions), for example, we share some personal data with TV Licensing, to check if you are using BBC iPlayer and to keep the licensing database accurate and up to date.
 Please see section 4 above for more details.